Publishing Below-Threshold Triangle Counts under Local Weight Differential Privacy: Two-step algorithm for publishing below-threshold triangle counts

 \subsection{Publishing local counts}

 Because computing the local below-threshold count \(f'_v(w^v)\) depends on the private incident-weight vector \(w^v\), we must apply a privacy mechanism to ensure local weight differential privacy before sending \(f'_v(w^v)\) to the central server.
 Note that the vector \(w'_v\) from Step~1 is already public and thus treated as a constant here.
 Since the final output does not need to be an integer, we use the Laplace query of Definition~\ref{def:rel_lap}.
+The proof of all theorems in this section can be found in Appendix \ref{appendix:analysis}.